-It is all too common: People fall in love, decide to take the next step and get a puppy—then it doesn’t work out between them.
+It is all too common: Divorce happens, it’s common these days as it is much more accessible to people, often times it is because they grow apart.
+Everyone knows you can find a family lawyer like jennifer croker for your children and your joint assets and other important decisions.
+But what about your pets?
+People fall in love, decide to take the next step and get a puppy–then it doesn’t work out between them.
+It’s hard enough finding an adequate divorce attorney consultation let alone find a home for your dog!
 This scenario doesn’t apply just to divorce but to separations, other relationship breakups or a family member moving out.
-Your dog is emotionally attached to the life you all shared—he or she loves the family unit.
+Your dog is emotionally attached to the life you all shared–he or she loves the family unit.
 The split can be devastatingfor the animal.

 Currently, my dog is going through this–I’m moving out, and I have to leave him behind due to unforeseen circumstances.
 Realistically, I know he will be happier to stay in his current environment.
 There were a couple factors discussed before the final decision was made, all revolving around the questions below.
 Remember, each pet is unique and will suffer more or less than others might.